Frequently Asked Questions

 - Services not offered by the Student Health Center

-Students insured with the UNC Student Health Insurance Program can pay $20 for a regular visit to the Health Services.
+Students insured with the UNC Student Health Insurance Program will pay $20 for a regular visit to the Student Health Center.
 The $20 will cover the office visit and simple care.
+You will not be subject to the $500 deductible for care received at the health center.
+(Lab work at the SHC will still be subject to the deductible).

 Will the UNC Student Health Insurance cover charges from my family doctor at home?

-Yes, provided they are for covered expenses and are not for a pre-existing condition.
+Yes, provided they are for covered expenses.
 Your UNC Student Health Insurance is good any where in the world.
 However, some providers may request that you pay for the charges and submit the charges to the insurance company for reimbursement, rather than billing them directly.

 I am graduating in May.
 Will my UNC insurance end at graduation?

-No. If you are covered by the UNC Student Health Insurance Plan for Spring Semester of the academic year, your coverage will be in force until the end of that plan year (August 17), even if you graduate.
-This means that paying your Spring Semester coverage will give you coverage over that entire summer, until coverage begins for Fall Semester of the next academic year.
+No. If you are covered by the UNC Student Health Insurance Plan for Spring Semester of the academic year, your coverage will be in force until the end of that plan year (August 16 at 12:00am), even if you graduate.
+This means that paying your Spring Semester coverage will give you coverage over that entire summer.

 Is my UNC Student Health Insurance good when I am home at Christmas?